5undaram900d/backend-data-modeling/backend/Readme.md

         to: "dev": "nodemon -r dotenv/config --experimental-json-modules src/index.js"

 ## 18. importation format
-    - many places impotation of file with extension is neccesary to avoid error.
+    - many places importation of file with extension is neccesary to avoid error.

 ## 19. change in .env file
     - when you change inside .env file then restarting takes place